Letter to Facilities: Volunteer Long Term Care Ombudsman Program (PDF)

 · In-service training for long term care professionals regarding trends affecting the quality of care for seniors; and

 · Provide information regarding the admission process to long term care facilities.

 · Residents of long term care facilities age sixty (60) or older;

 · Friends and relatives of persons who live in long term care facilities;

 · Long term care facility staff members with resident-related concerns; and

 · Individuals and families who are considering nursing home placement as a long term option.

-For more information, please contact a regional office, or fill out the LTC Ombudsman Program Contact Form to the left.
+For more information, please contact a regional office.

 Please Note: The Aging and Disability Services Division's Elder Protective Services focuses on investigations regarding abuse, neglect, isolation, financial exploitation and self-neglect involving community members and those in a long term care setting age 60 and older.